koibots8230/Newbie-Orientation/exercises/Odometry.md

 );
 ```
 This should be in a periodic.
 This also is assuming you set the conversion factor to change the rotations into distance.

+### Coordinate System

+For all of our purposes, we use a coordinate system based in meters with the origin at the bottom right corner of the field.
+The x direction goes to the left, and the y goes toward the top.

 ### Swerve